VaranDerg/DiggingGame/DiggingGame/PatchNotes/README BETA.txt

 ~ ADDITIONS
-UI:
 - Building Info
 	~ This tab gives you information on your Buildings, their Cost, and purpose.
 Treat it as a quick guide to remember what your Buildings do.
+- Weather
+	~ Cards now change the in-game Weather in different ways.
+Additionally, every round, it'll shift from Day to Night and visa-versa.

 ~ CHANGES
 Mechanics:
 	- You can now Build on Gold Pieces.
-Buildings on Gold are indestructable.
+Buildings on Gold are indestructable but cost 1 additional card.
 Mines will collect Gold Pieces from the Supply.

 Balance:
 - Thief (1 Grass -> 2 Grass); Dirty Thief (1 Dirt -> 2 Dirt); Master Thief (1 Grass 1 Dirt -> 1 Grass 1 Dirt 1 Stone, Steal